Sericulture: Production

 The silkworms are fed with mulberry leaves, and after the fourth moult, they climb a twig placed near them and spin their silken cocoons.
 The silk is a continuous filament comprising fibroin protein, secreted from two salivary glands in the head of each worm, and a gum called sericin, which cements the filaments.

 The sericin is removed by placing the cocoons in hot water, which frees the silk filaments and readies them for reeling.
 This is known as the degumming process.
 The immersion in hot water also kills the silkmoth pupa.

 Single filaments are combined to form thread, in a process called "throwing", which is drawn under tension through several guides and wound onto reels.
 This process of throwing produces various yarns depending on the amount and direction of the twisting.
 The threads may be plied to form yarn (short staple lengths are spun; see silk noil).
 After drying, the raw silk is packed according to quality.

 Sustainable silk

 Peace silk

 The most popular substitute for traditional silk is peace silk, also known as ahimsa silk.
-The primary factor that makes this form of silk more ethical is that moths are permitted to emerge from their cocoons and fly away prior to boiling.
-It denotes that no pupa is ever cooked alive during manufacture.
-However, domesticated silkworms used to make silk have undergone thousands of years of selective breeding and are not "manufactured" to emerge from their cocoons.
+This substitute's primary ethical appeal is that moths are permitted to emerge from their cocoons and fly away prior to boiling.
+Thus, the pupae are not cooked alive during manufacture.
+However, because of centuries of selective breeding, domesticated silkworms lack the adaptations to survive after emerging from their cocoons.
 They are unable to defend themselves against predators since they cannot fly or see clearly.
 They typically die soon after emerging from their cocoons as a result.